CoreyMcNeal/BankingApp/README.md

 # What I Learned
   - SQL setup through MySQLWorkbench
-  - SQL manipulation using the sql libraries in java
+  - SQL manipulation using the Java.SQL library